- 100% Secure Payments & Shipping

 Aging and high levels of physical, chemical and emotional stress are associated with the loss of progesterone in women and testosterone in men.
 When these key hormones are depleted it causes a state of estrogen dominance.
-This state of estrogen dominance is one of the major factors associated with degenerative disease processes.
+This state of estrogen dominance is one of the major factors associated with degenerative processes.

 Symptoms of Estrogen Dominance:

 Estrogen hormones are metabolized by the liver through a hydroxylation process in phase I liver detoxification.
 The hydroxylation process takes place on 3 major estrogen molecules.
 These include 2-hydroxyestrone (2-OH), 4-hydroxyestrone (4-OH) and 16-alpha-hydroxyestrone (16-alpha-OH).

 The 2-OH metabolite has a very mild estrogenic response and is the preferential estrogen metabolite.
 The 4-OH and 16-alpha OH are much more powerful and create a persistent estrogenic response.
 Compounds that help reduce the 4-OH and 16-alpha OH subtypes and increase 2-OH are desired for good estrogen metabolism.

 Estro-Protect uses a dual-action approach to supporting healthy estrogen-sensitive tissues.
 First, it provides diindolylmethane (DIM) to promote healthy estrogen metabolism and create a better balance of estrogen metabolites (2-OH, 4-OH, 16alpha-OH) through phase I cytochrome P450 enzyme induction and promotion of 2-hydroxylation.

 Second, the action of DIM is complemented by providing sulforaphane glucosinolate (SGS), which protects tissues from unrestrained oxidative stress and uniquely supports phase II detoxification of harmful estrogen metabolites (e.g., estrogen quinones) and xenoestrogens.